hyperledger/besu/docs/Permissions/Permissioning-Overview.md

 # Permissioning

-A permissioned network is a network where only specified nodes and accounts (participants) can participate.
+A permissioned network allows only specified nodes and accounts to participate by enabling node permissioning and/or account permissioning on the network.
-Nodes and accounts outside those specified are prevented from participating.
-Permissioned networks can have node permissioning enabled, account permissioning enabled, or both.

 !!! note
     In peer-to-peer networks, node-level permissions can be used to enforce rules on nodes you control.